-On August 20, 2018, all five members of the Township Committee — including newly appointed Committee members Perry, Hibell, and Snell — voted Yes to advance the plan as proposed even though they had the authority to restrict its size.
-Perry, Hibell, and Snell are now running to keep their seats on the November 6th ballot.
+On August 20, 2018, all five members of the all-Republican Township Committee — including newly appointed Committee members Perry, Hibell, and Snell — voted Yes to advance the plan as proposed even though they had the authority to restrict its size.

 Middletown’s own Environmental Commission sought to have their list of recommendations included in the plan, but the Committee members ignored them and moved forward without it.